-No frills and a lot of pleasant emotions promise the Dollar General logo.
+The Dollar General logo promises no-frills and plenty of pleasant emotions.
 After all, all goods cost no more than a dollar.
 The emblem is laconic and conveys the general mood when visiting retailers.
-Buy what you need without spending too much – that’s the sign’s motto.
+Buy what you need without spending too much, that’s the sign’s motto.

 Meaning and History

-Dollar General got its name after a new concept that involved setting all prices at $1.
+Dollar General got its name from a new concept that set all prices at $1.
 The idea was inspired by Dollar Days, a popular marketing technique used by other department stores to attract customers.

-As for Dollar General itself remains recognizable thanks to an identity system that hasn’t changed much since 1984.
-All of its logos necessarily contain lettering made up of massive bold letters.
+As for Dollar General itself, it remains recognizable thanks to an identity system that hasn’t changed much since 1984.
+All of its logos necessarily feature massive, bold lettering.
 The arrangement of the words and the background is variable.
 More recently, the text is inside a yellow rectangle, distinguishing the retail chain from its competitors.

 1955 – 1972

-In 1955, the owners of JL Turner and Son renamed their family business Dollar General and finally established department stores as retailers.
-The emblem presented reflected the new concept because the artists depicted a dollar bill that could be identified by a portrait of George Washington and the numbers in the lower corners.
+In 1955, the owners of JL Turner and Son renamed their family business Dollar General and finally established themselves as department store retailers.
+The emblem presented reflected the new concept because the artists depicted a dollar bill, identifiable by its portrait of George Washington and the numbers in the lower corners.
 The bill had a serial number and signature for realism.
-Across it was the word “GENERAL STORES” written in a geometric font without serifs.
+Across it was the word “GENERAL STORES” in a geometric sans serif font.
 The word “DOLLAR” was on five coins with the corresponding denomination at the top.

 1966